thaustein/laxar/docs/manuals/widgets_and_activities.md

 ```

-For best encapsulation selectors should be prefixed with the widget class as shown here (`cart-widget`).
+For best encapsulation, selectors should be prefixed with the widget class (`cart-widget`) as shown here.
 LaxarJS automatically adds this class to the widget container, so there is no need to specify it in the widget template.
-It is also recommended to prefix custom CSS classes as shown here (`cart-amount`, `cart-price`), just as you would prefix custom AngularJS elements.
+It is also recommended to prefix custom CSS classes as shown here (`cart-amount`, `cart-price`), just as you would prefix custom AngularJS elements or attributes when creating a directive.
 This makes widget styles more robust against changes in Bootstrap or other third party CSS.

 ### Configuration Options

-When looking at the template, you might have wondered where the `features.headline.htmlText` in the template came from.
+When looking at the template, you might have wondered where the `features.headline.htmlText` came from.
 This is a _feature configuration_ option of our widget:
 We want to be able to control the headline text for each instance of our widget.
 For this reason, we make it configurable by adding a feature entry to the `widget.json`: